Embedding theorems for random graphs with specified degrees: The coupling procedure

-The following lemma was proved in~\cite{gao2022sandwiching}.
-We include a short proof here.
-We will use this lemma to gain information on the remaining degree sequence of $\G(n,\bfd)$ when part of it has been constructed.
+\jt{The following lemma is similar to~\cite[Lemma 6]{gao2022sandwiching}, whose proof easily extends to more general degree sequences $\bfd$ discussed in this paper through straightforward adjustments.} We include a short proof here.
+We will use this lemma to gain information on the remaining degree sequence of $\G(n,\bfd)$ when part of it has been constructed. \jt{Note that the probability lower bound $1-\exp\left(-\Omega(\xi^2 p_m d_j)+2\log n\right)$ below is not necessarily nonnegative.
+If it is negative then the assertion is trivially true.}